jfspps/Data-Structures-and-Algorithms/19_The_Stack.md

 1. (a + [bc*])
 2. `a bc* +`

-The operators appear last.
+One writes a growing postfix expression by adding operands to the left and operators to the right.
+The rightmost operator is the most recent 'addition' to the list of operators.
 Postfix expressions tend to be used more frequently than prefix expressions.

 Here is another example: `a + b + c*d`